-Six Absolutely Free Things to Do in New York City This Christmas
+Six Absolutely Free Christmas Things to Do in New York City

 Ah, Christmas: the season of excess, spending, and many broken budgets.
 It's the time of year when many would expect New York City to be a mecca of costly events and extravagant affairs.
 Nothing could be further from the truth.
 Christmas in New York City comes filled with opportunities to enjoy the magic of the Christmas season without spending a dime.
 One needs only know where to look.
-Here are the best free things to do during Christmastime in New York City.
+Here are some amazing Christmas things to do in New York City that are absolutely free.

 1. See the Holiday 'Windows'